IanPaniagua/regalo-app-rn/DOCS/DoD-group-gifting-status.md

 ## Summary

 - The **Group Gifting feature is functionally complete** and production-ready from a product perspective.
+- **Unit tests:** ✅ **15/15 tests passing** covering price calculation and deadline validation.
-- To satisfy the project-wide **Definition of Done (DoD) 100%**, the following are still pending:
+- To satisfy the project-wide **Definition of Done (DoD) 100%**, the following is still pending:
   - [ ] Peer review by another team member.

-  - [ ] Unit tests for critical logic (price per person and deadline enforcement).
+---

+## Test Results

+**Test Suite:** `src/utils/__tests__/groupCalculations.test.ts`

+### ✅ All 15 tests passed:

+**Price Per Person Calculation (6 tests):**
+- ✓ Calculate with all invited members before deadline (estimated)
+- ✓ Exclude rejected members from calculation
+- ✓ Return total price if no invited members
+- ✓ Calculate with only accepted members after deadline (final)
+- ✓ Return total price if no accepted members
+- ✓ Calculate with all invited members when no deadline

+**Deadline Validation (9 tests):**
+- ✓ isDeadlinePassed: false if no deadline
+- ✓ isDeadlinePassed: true if deadline in past
+- ✓ isDeadlinePassed: false if deadline in future
+- ✓ canInviteMembers: allow when no deadline
+- ✓ canInviteMembers: allow before deadline
+- ✓ canInviteMembers: prevent after deadline
+- ✓ canAcceptInvitation: allow when no deadline
+- ✓ canAcceptInvitation: allow before deadline
+- ✓ canAcceptInvitation: prevent after deadline

+**Run command:** `yarn test`
+**Execution time:** 2.822s
+**Status:** All tests passing ✅